duvansh91/merqueo-technical-test/README.md

 # Merqueo technical test

-This `Node` API was created to works as a cash register.
+This API was created with:
+- Node.js (Express.js).
+- MongoDB.

 # To run this project:
 Run